 Spoiler alert: Steve is (at the time of this writing) working on a new design.
 Soon he’ll wow his visitors with outstanding content and a sharper design.
 One thing’s for sure, though — his sites will never have that boring corporate style.
 Steve’s personality and humor shine through in his images and writing style — just take a look at this image!

-9. What are your major priorities and business goals for the next 12 months?
+9. What are your major priorities and business goals to build a profitable business for the next 12 months?

-We are focused on working smarter, and increased our prices accordingly in early 2016.
+We are focused on working smarter, and increase our prices accordingly.
 We’re exploring new ways to monetize referrals and stay lean without adding employees or a bricks and mortar office.

 Our goal is to have our first 7-figure year in 2017.